“Build it and he’ll come.”

 2. Adopt-a-Highway Program

-The Adopt-a-Highway program is a promotional campaign where a company agrees to maintain a portion of a highway.
+The Adopt-a-Highway program is a promotional campaign where a business agrees to maintain a portion of a highway.
 This usually involves collecting garbage and mowing the grass.
-In exchange for this service, the company is allowed to have its name posted on a sign along the highway.
+In exchange for this service, the business is allowed to have its name posted on a sign along the highway.
 While this program builds brand awareness, it also builds trust with the local community.

 3. Aerial Advertising